Nadine2016/knative/batch-tutorial.md

 ### Accessing job details from the console
 {: #batch-accessjobdetails-ui}

 View job details in the console by clicking on the name of your job in the Jobs pane on your job definition page.
-View status of your instances, configuration details, and environmental variables that your job run used.
+Job details include status of your instances, configuration details, and environmental variables of your job.

 ### Accessing job details with the CLI
 {: #batch-accessjobdetails-cli}